 The wars, aggressions and thefts which have distinguished every great nation without exception are facts and cannot be denied.
 Surely, however, the lessons of the evils which they wrought (culminating in the war 1914-1945) can be pointed out and the ancient causes of present day prejudices and dislikes can be shown and their futility emphasized.
 Is it not possible to build our theory of history upon the great and good ideas which have conditioned the nations and made them what they are?
 To emphasize the creativity which has distinguished all of them?
 Can we not present more effectively the great cultural epochs which— suddenly appearing in some one nation—enriched the entire world and gave to humanity its literature, its art and its vision?

-This war has produced great migrations.
-Armies have marched and fought war has in every part of the world; persecuted peoples have escaped from one land to another; [page 84] welfare workers have gone from country to country, serving the soldiers, salvaging the sick, feeding the hungry and studying conditions.
-The world today is very, very small and men are discovering (sometimes for the first time in their lives) that humanity is one and that all men, no matter what the color of their skin or the country in which they live, resemble each other.
+The world war has produced great migrations.
+Armies have marched and fought in every part of the world; persecuted peoples have escaped from one land to another; welfare workers have gone from country to country, serving the soldiers, salvaging the sick, feeding the hungry and studying conditions.
+The world today is very small and men are discovering (sometimes for the first time in their lives) that humanity is one and that all men, no matter what the colour of their skin or the country in which they live, resemble each other.
 We are all intermingled today.
-The United States is composed of people from every known country; over fifty different races or nations compose the USSR.
-The United Kingdom is a Commonwealth of Nations, of independent nations bound together into one group.
+The United States is composed of people from every known country; over fifty different races or nations compose the U.S.S.R.
+The United Kingdom is a Commonwealth of independent nations bound together into one group.
 India is composed of a multiplicity of peoples, religions and tongues and hence her problem.
 The world itself is a great fusing pot, out of which the One Humanity is emerging.
-This necessitates a drastic change in our methods of presenting history and geography.
+This necessitates a drastic change in our [Page 45] methods of presenting history and geography.
 Science has always been universal.
 Great art and literature have always belonged to the world.
 It is upon these facts that the education to be given to the children of the world must be built—upon our similarities, our creative achievements, our spiritual idealisms, and our points of contact.
 Unless this is done, the wounds of the nations will never be healed and the barriers which have existed for centuries will never be removed.